 - ADH: If the Cushing’s disease has been caused by an adrenal tumor, your vet will need to determine whether the tumor is benign or malignant before determining treatment.
 Both tumors can usually be removed through surgery, but malignant tumor cases will need to be monitored closely after to ensure the tumor does not return.

 Once your dog exudes routine symptoms, your vet will likely prescribe one of two common medications, mitotane (Lysodren) or trilostane (Vetoryl).
 Both medications come with the risk of serious side effects, meaning your dog’s health will need to be monitored closely while taking the medication.
-You may also choose to use supplements to help support adrenal gland function during the course of medication treatment.

 Side effects may include lethargy, weakness, vomiting, diarrhea, lack of appetite and difficulty waking.
 Any evidence of side effects should result in contacting your veterinarian immediately, so your dog’s medication can be regulated.

-Living with a Dog with Cushing’s Disease
+Living with a dog with Cushing’s Disease

 Dealing with your dog's Cushing’s disease can be extremely challenging.
 This is why it is so important to stay attentive to your dog’s behaviors and symptoms, so you make sure you’re taking him or her to the vet whenever necessary, so your pet isn't living in pain or discomfort.
 By having thorough communications with your veterinarian, you should be able to accurately diagnose your pooch and create a treatment plan for many more happy and comfortable years to come.